-Our TOW Initiative is led by Don Macke who serves as a Director with the RUPRI Center.
+Our TOW Initiative is led by Don Macke who serves as the Co-Director for Outreach with the RUPRI Center for Rural Entrepreneurship and Senior Advisor with the Nebraska Community Foundation.
 TOW analysis is supported by Ahmet Binerer (Senior Analyst), Taina Radenslaben (Project Manager), Dick Gardner (Senior Fellow), Tim Murphy (Geographer) and Dr. Eric Thompson (University of Nebraska - Lincoln, Bureau of Business Research).